Xi'an City Wall Park

-The City Wall of Xian is the most complete ancient wall that has survived in China.
+The City Wall of Xi'an is the most complete ancient wall that has survived in China.
 It also represents one of the largest ancient military defensive systems in the world.
 The park brings the old city wall to life.
 Parkways stretch to each city gate, allowing people to conveniently enter from a number of directions.
-Outside the moat, the park is divided into south, west, north and east sections, with each containing several individual gardens with different features and themes.
+Outside the moat, the City Wall Park is divided into south, west, north and east sections, with each containing several individual gardens with different features and themes.

 In the south, there is Pine Garden, a place made up of pavilions, rivers, flowers and trees.
 It is the center where old people come to relax and take part in various activities.
 The West Garden in the west, covering an area of 10 hectares (25 acres), is a good mixture of the ancient buildings, green belt and recreational activities.
 Dream Lake Garden is the northern scenic area of the West Garden, and is recognized as a “gold necklace around the city wall”.
 It is renowned for the clear pool, Dream Lake.
 It also boasts six brilliant vistas, including a viewing platform, the inundated, Shuzhen Square, Centeral Square and the recreational areas.
 Ancient hitching posts for horses, poles representing the 12 animals of the Chinese Zodiac and sculptures of folk customs are also delightful features of the park.